hbctraining/variant_analysis/lessons/02_fastqc.md

 We don't see any signs of adapters in our data.

+FastQC has a really well documented [manual page](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) with [detailed explanations](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/) about every plot in the report.

 ### Overall conclusions

 It looks like our data looks good and there weren't any concerning issues that we need to address with the sequencing facility!
-We can proceed with our analysis!
+Traditionally, you would now repeat this process for each of the FASTQC HTML reports.
+However, we have evaluated them and can assure you that the other reports also look good, so we can now proceed with our analysis!

 ***